 Funding: Arts Council of Northern Ireland Musical Instruments Scheme

-The Arts Council of Northern Ireland have announced the details of their Musical Instruments Scheme which will open the week beginning 4 November 2019.
+The Arts Council of Northern Ireland has opened applications for their Musical Instruments Scheme.
 Through capital investment from the Department of Communities, there will be three funding programmes available for marching bands, non-professional and professional performing groups, community groups, professional musicians and schools that may be eligible to apply to purchase instruments and music-making equipment.

 Programme one: Musical Instruments for Bands